 Since the beginning of the Order of St. Luke, our local prayer groups have been called “Chapters.”
 This seemed to be an appropriate way of designating these gatherings of people offering healing ministry.
 Over the last year as we have worked to expand the vision and scope of OSL, it became apparent that the word “chapter” was too small to designate what our ministry is on the local level.
 “Chapter” designates a specific gathering, but it does not describe the deep connections and commitments found in our local groups.

-During the past year the OSL leadership team began discussions on how to best describe our local groups more accurately and in greater alignment with the gospels.
+Recently the OSL leadership team began discussions on how to best describe our local groups more accurately and in greater alignment with the gospels.
 We recognized that we are seeking to form communities that learn about the healing ministry of Jesus and then live his healing presence.
 We see in the scriptures that Jesus not only did healing ministry but he formed a healing community that carried on his work.
 We began to see our “chapters” as “healing communities” that do what the early Christian communities did.

 Jesus created a healing atmosphere in which people experienced healing.
 As we seek to do what Jesus did, it is important to create an environment where people can feel wrapped in his unconditional love.
 This is especially important for offering inner healing.
 People who were hurt in a destructive environment in early childhood often need a healing environment to be set free from hurtful memories and destructive relationships.
 We can offer them this transforming environment in our OSL Healing Communities.